-- Steel: Usually reserved for fine thread crocheting, such as doilies.
+- Steel: These crochet hook sizes (the right column) are the smallest hook sizes are usually reserved for fine thread crocheting, such as doilies.

-- Aluminum: This is likely the most "generic" hook choice.
-Aluminum hooks are available in a large range of sizes.
-It's a popular choice (espcially for beginners) because the yarn glides smoothly and quickly.
+- Aluminum: The most "generic" hook choice.
+Aluminum crochet hooks are available in a large range of sizes and is popular (especially for beginners) because the yarn glides smoothly.

-- Bamboo: Llightweight and warm in the hand; these are available in all sizes except the smallest and jumbo sizes.
+- Bamboo: Lightweight and warm in the hand; these crochet needles are available in all sizes except the smallest and jumbo sizes.

-- Tunisian: These are longer than regular hooks, and sometimes have a hook on each end.
-A crochet hook with a hook on both ends is also called a cro hook.
-Like a knitting needle, you keep your stitches on a tunisian crochet hook as you create the fabric.
-Tunisian crochet is also called afghan crochet, and the fabric looks different from normal crochet, and a little like knitting.
+- Tunisian: Also called a cro hook, these are longer than regular hooks and sometimes have a hook on the end.
+Like a knitting needle, you keep your stitches on a Tunisian crochet hook as you work.
+Tunisian crochet is also called afghan crochet.

 - The Knook: A long crochet hook with a hole running through one end.
-You thread a piece of yarn through the hole in the knook needle, and you can create stitches that look like knitting, but with a single crochet hook rather than with knitting needles.
+You thread a piece of yarn through the hole in the knook needle, and you can create stitches that look like knitting.

 Choosing the Right Size Crochet Hook